 For starters, it’s not got much to do with Scotland, or mortgages for that matter.

 SMT is a closed-ended fund managed by investment firm Baillie Gifford.
-It invests in high growth, global equities, and is one of the only investment trusts on the FTSE 100.
+It invests in high growth, global equities, and is one of the only investment trusts among the UK's 100 largest listed firms.

 The fact that it’s ‘closed’ is actually what makes it open to retail investors.